 Arts and culture more your thing?
 Spend a day visiting the various art galleries, studios and the Heritage Museum on Main Street.
 Take in a live concert in the gazebo in the park in the summer, or catch a show at Wellington’s jazz piano bar, the Stache on Main.
-The ever-growing theatre scene in the County is headlined by Festival Players, with a newly acclaimed artistic director in 2018, straight from the Stratford Festival.
+The ever-growing theatre scene in the County is headlined by Festival Players, with an artistic director straight from the Stratford Festival.

 Real Estate in Wellington